handsomecode/guides/README.md

 Contributing
 ------------

-Please read the [contribution guidelines] before submitting a pull request.

-In particular: **if you have commit access, please don't merge changes without waiting a week for everybody to leave feedback**.

-[contribution guidelines]: /CONTRIBUTING.md
+We'd love your input!
+Please contribute by submitting a pull request, adding the whole technology team as reviewers, and allowing a week for feedback and changes before merging.

 Credits
 -------